-- MyTravelers[®] Customer Portal.
-MyTravelers, our customer portal, is available 24/7 and enables our customers to manage their insurance needs more quickly and conveniently.
-MyTravelers allows our customers to make payments, view or change policy information, report a claim and otherwise manage their insurance policies.
+- MyTravelers® Customer Website and the MyTravelers® Mobile App.
+At MyTravelers.com, and in our newly redesigned MyTravelers mobile app, customers can make payments, view or change policy information, report and track the status of a claim, download auto ID cards, request roadside assistance and otherwise manage their insurance policies.
+Both are available 24/7 and enable our customers to manage their insurance needs more quickly and conveniently.
 In addition, through this robust digital experience, we provide our customers with explanations about our insurance products and coverage using plain language and, in some cases, video content. - Home Insurance Summary Page.
-Travelers' new Quantum Home 2.0[®] insurance packages now include a new page designed to educate and inform customers about some of the basic terms and coverages included in their policies.
+Travelers' Quantum Home 2.0® insurance packages include a page designed to educate and inform customers about some of the basic terms and coverages included in their policies.
 The summary page features an illustration of a home and urges customers to explore their coverage in an engaging way.
 The page describes major coverages in easy-to-understand language.
-It also shows which discounts are currently applied to a policy and which discounts are not currently applied.
-In addition, the page provides a high-level view of what is typically covered and what is not typically covered by homeowners insurance. - Travelers Home CentralTM.
-Travelers Home Central is a set of online tools and resources that provides content and information about moving, refinancing, buying and remodeling a home.
-The content is designed to protect our current and future customers and make them feel more secure about making difficult choices and understanding the risks involved with being a homeowner.

-These digital experiences are offered to the majority of our customers regardless of how they bought their policies (i.e., direct, affinity relationship or independent agent).
-Insurance Essentials: Your Questions Answered.
-As part of our commitment to customers, both existing and potential, the Travelers Institute® (the public policy division of Travelers) launched an initiative called Insurance Essentials: Your Questions Answered to help consumers make informed decisions about their personal insurance options.
+It also shows which discounts are currently applied to a policy and which are not.
+In addition, the page provides a high-level view of what is and is not typically covered by homeowners insurance in easy-to-understand language. - Insurance Essentials: Your Questions Answered.
+As part of our commitment to customers, both existing and potential, the Travelers Institute (the public policy division of Travelers) has an initiative called Insurance Essentials: Your Questions Answered to help consumers make informed decisions about their personal insurance options.
 The initiative was introduced following Superstorm Sandy and other extreme weather events, which demonstrated that many consumers need, or want, more help understanding their insurance policies and options.
-This initiative includes an educational Insurance Essentials Guide that covers topics such as how insurance works; types of homeowners and auto insurance coverages; condominium and renters insurance; wedding insurance; flood insurance; limits and deductibles; and basic disaster preparedness.
+This initiative includes an educational Insurance Essentials guide that covers topics such as how insurance works; types of homeowners and auto insurance coverages; condominium and renters insurance; wedding insurance; flood insurance; limits and deductibles; and basic disaster preparedness.
 Further, the Travelers Institute partners with independent insurance agents to bring an educational symposium series to their communities, also addressing local issues such as wildfires and hurricanes.